 3. Check if they will come and see you before signing up with them.

-Until recently there has been no detailed guidance on what exactly a plan manager does besides pay your NDIS plan-related invoices.
-As a result, there were many grey areas and hence confusion existed.
+Until recently there has been no detailed guidance on what exactly a plan manager do besides pay your NDIS plan-related invoices.
+As a result, there was too much confusion.

-This guide also provided much-needed clarity on what are the responsibilities of a plan manager especially at the start and at the termination of the plan management service.
+However, the guide from NDIA, provided much-needed clarity on the responsibilities of a plan manager especially at the start and at the termination of the plan management service.

 The first conversation meeting must cover topics such as